 This document will guide you in the installation of XAMPP and Team Password Manager.
 It has the following sections:

-Note: this guide uses Windows 7, but you can install Team Password Manager on almost all Windows systems, from XP to Windows 10.
+Note: this guide uses Windows Server 2016, but you can install Team Password Manager on almost all Windows systems, from XP to Windows 10.
+Please check the XAMPP requirements.

 1. Installing XAMPP